Hanson Industries (ski boots): Forming Hanson

 During 1969, the Hansons were building prototypes of their new boot design, and in June 1970, they formed Hanson Industries to produce them.
 The boot was moulded in two halves, front and back, both of relatively simple shaping that made them very easy to remove from the moulds, at least compared to traditional front-entry designs like Lange where the shaping results in complex moulds.
 A single buckle locked the rear portion forward onto the front for closure.

 Unlike later designs, the Hanson boot did not have a pivot point to allow forward flex of the leg.
 Instead, the one-piece forward section ran from the toe to the mid-calf area as a continuous piece, and was designed to be flexible.
-The rear section of the boot fit inside the front, clamping forward.
+The rear section of the boot fits inside the front, clamping forward.
 When the skier flexed forward, the front section would simply bend with the leg, and the rear section would be pulled forward with it by the buckle.
 The inner liner was a one-piece system similar to a thick sock.
 As the foot area was a single piece there was no way to snug it down; instead it was made very large and fit to an individual's foot shape by filling a plastic bag over the instep with hot wax.

 The design was released during 1971, and during the fall they shipped 2,500 pairs to stores across the US.
 They proved to be a hit, and by 1975, the company was competing with Lange for the number one position in the boot market.
 Improvements followed in the Riva design, which split the front section into left and right sections and held them together with a clip.
 By moving the clip up or down a fitting along the instep, the forward flex could be easily controlled.
 With the clip at the top position, on the shin, the front section of the boot had to move forward as a unit, set lower on the leg or even over the foot area allowed some of the forward motion to push the two halves apart to the side, lowering resistance.